teamconclude/blueprints/README.md

 # Blueprints for Slack

-<a href="https://concludeapp.com"> Conclude's</a> blueprints let teams implement
+Blueprints let teams implement workflows directly in Slack, for example:
-workflows and processes directly in Slack.
-Here are some workflows that Conclude supports out of the box:

 - Responding to helpdesk inquires
 - Managing IT incidents
 - Processing recruitment candidates

 A blueprint specifies a workflow's information content, and how it is presented and shared.
-The goal of this document is to teach you how to create your own custom blueprints.
+The goal of this document is to teach you how to create your own custom blueprints for <a href="https://concludeapp.com"> Conclude</a>.

 Blueprints are expressed in JSON.
 You don't need to be a hard core developer to make your own blueprints.
 Start out with existing blueprints and experiment in your own